 This is a situation many people face.
 You buy a new house, and while using a squeegee on the tile on the walls of the shower, you notice muddy sand coming off the grout.
 Rubbing your finger along the grout produces a similar effect.
-What can you do when grout comes off when cleaning?
+You make a mental note to check the products you are using on the tiles, and possibly update your cleaning strategy.
+But what can you do when grout comes off when cleaning?
 Should you call a builder?
 A professional?
 What can they do?

 We try to answer your questions.
 When you notice that grout is falling out, you should never ignore it.
 It is a sign that there is something wrong with it.
 Usually, it is because of one of the many grout-sealing mistakes made during the installation process.